 The salary depends highly on the sector, on education, on age and on the canton (region).
-The following data means the median value, calculated on a weekly 40 hours basis (source: FOS).
+The following data means the median value.
+That means, that 50% of the employees earn more and 50% earn less.
+The median salaries are calculated on a weekly 40 hours basis (source: FOS).

-Salary: Switzerland pays out the most, with Zürich and Geneva leading the rankings for gross wages.
+Salary: Switzerland pays out the most, with Zürich and Geneva leading the rankings for gross wages in 2106.

 Prices: Prices for consumer goods, housing and health insurance are, partly due to the relatively high level of salaries in Switzerland, very high.

 Purchasing power: People working in Zurich have the highest purchasing power in the world.
 They can afford the most domestically in relation to the other cities surveyed.

 In 2017, the poverty level in Switzerland is defined as a monthly income of 2’259 CHF for singles, and 3’990 CHF for a couple with two children under 14 years.